ryantavan/AGL.DevelopersTest/README.md

 # DevelopersTest

 Dear Reviewer,
-This application was a simple but good example of how to treat a collection of object as a third party data consumption.
+This application was a simple but good example of how to treat a collection of objects as a third party provided data.
-It could be more modular and also I did spend more time to add exeption handeling as I was thinking dealing with data services has been a main purpose of this test.
+It could be more modular and also I did not spend more time to add exception handling as I was thinking the way I would deal with data services has been a main purpose of this test.
 Regards,
 Ryan